Early Childhood Education

 The Ann Arbor Board of Education has approved a Young Fives Program that offers an alternative for children whose parents feel that they are not yet ready for a traditional kindergarten experience.
 Under the Young Fives Program, families that live within the Ann Arbor Public School district may apply to one of the identified schools offering Young Fives.
 Students who participate in the Young Fives program will then return to their home school to enroll in kindergarten in preparation for success in first grade.

-Eligibility for Young Fives is determined by birthdate - child must turn five between May 1 and October 1, 2014, or by December 1, 2014 with parental waiver.
+Eligibility for Young Fives is determined by birthdate - for 2015-16 child must turn five between May 1 and September 1, 2015, or by December 1, 2015 with parental waiver.

 Universal all-day kindergarten for AAPS students

 The All Day Kindergarten program consists of daily literacy, mathematics, science and social studies instruction delivered in developmentally appropriate and exciting ways.
 Students can expect to engage in daily whole group, small group and individual activities as well as center-based explorations.
 AAPS Kindergarteners will have many opportunities to engage socially with peers.
 Rest assured that the highly qualified, nurturing teachers will love, teach and believe in your child and his/her success.

 In addition to the academic benefits, All Day Kindergarten programs positively impact students’ self-confidence and the development of social/emotional skills such as playing fairly with others, sharing, and managing one’s emotions.
 The all day program helps to integrate children into the school culture early on.
 An added perk is seen in the attendance rates, which are significantly higher than those of half-day programs.

 To enroll in kindergarten for the 2015-16 school year, a child must turn 5 no later than September 1st, or by December 1st with a parental waiver. | Age Waiver Form